stephanie-jones78/learning-git-github/README.md

 git init
 ```

-Each Git branch is like an alternate reality
+Each Git branch is like an alternate reality that allows you to create alternate *versions* of a project.
+Essentially, it is a copy of a project that you can work on without changing the original.
+You can then syncronize branches or go back and forth between them.
 - Head is the actual reality
 - Main (Master)